 Receptive communication skills are the the first step in communication.
 To take part in the world, we all need to be able to understand all the signs and signals around us.
 We need to understand the information or cues from people and objects.
 Receptive language allows us to communicate successfully.
 It allows us to follow instructions at home and at day care or school.
 This means children respond appropriately to questions and instructions.
 It is easier to listen and pay attention when you understand what is happening around us.
 When this happens, children have better behaviour.
 Good receptive communication makes learning easier!
 When you understand what is happening in the classroom, you can learn it.

-How do you develop receptive language skills?
+How do we develop receptive language skills in the ESDM?

 There are a number of underlying skills that support receptive language skills.
 These skills need to develop at the right time and in the right order to support receptive language skills: